ZimbiX/pathfinder-elm/README.md

 ### Todo

-- Fix popup dismiss button's right half being unclickable
+- Fix board flipping stretching sideways when widescreen
 - Display text for whose turn it is to do what
 - Allow two players to draw their maze simultaneously on each device
 - Resume as the right player upon a page reload - some form of login?